 4. Get more tips from fire experts

-Learn more about how you can protect your home and property against a forest fire with The Homeowner’s Manual from FireSmart BC.
+Learn more about how you can protect your home and property against a forest fire with the FireSmart Begins At Home Manual from FireSmart BC or PreparedBC’s Wildfire Preparedness Guide.
 For questions about home insurance coverage in a forest fire, speak to your local insurance advisor.
+For BCAA insurance customers, visit our BC Wildfire Insurance Tips page for answers to some of the most commonly asked questions about your coverage.

 Checklist #4: In the event of an evacuation